davidbuch/usa_covid_data/README.md

 * covid-19 attributable deaths
 * persons vaccinated (first dose, as a proportion of state population)
 * prevalence of the delta variant in each state

+Each dataset will be a *Jx50* array of numbers, where *J* is the number of weeks since January 27, 2020 (inclusive).
+Rows index over weeks and columns index over states.

 To load each data file, you should use this ```R``` command, with ```XXX_XXX``` replaced by a specific file/variable name:
 ```